 The Difference Between Product Delivery and Project Delivery

-For this reason, when an organization is too focused on merely delivering a project, it is likely that the work becomes isolated, the project gets neglected, and there is a shortage of resources.
+For this reason, when an organization is too focused on merely delivering a project, the work likely becomes isolated, the project gets neglected, and there is a shortage of resources.
 When businesses experience such challenges, they often blame it on immediate situations instead of identifying symptoms that lead to a bigger problem with delivery as a whole.

 On the other hand, product delivery is an open-ended strategy that puts a wider focus on customer satisfaction.
 It acknowledges the idea that there’s always room for investment, improvement, and advancement.